lb3361/gigatron-lcc/src/gigatron.md

 #   where x is 0..9 or a..c processes yyy if %x is equal to ...
 #   and otherwise processes no. Comparison with == are always literal.
 #   When the right hand side of a comparison with =~ is an accumulator,
-#   the yes branch is also processed if the accumulator is known
+#   the yes branch is also processed when a state machine in the emitter
-#   to be equal to register or constant %x.
+#   knows the accumulator to be equal to register or constant %x.
 # * Clobbering information is deduced from the nonterminal
 #   identity.
 For instance rules for nonterminal ac are assumed to
 #   clobber vAC.
 When this is the case, annotations ${=x} where x is
 #   %0..9 %a--b, or an accumulator, can be used to indicate the value
 #   taken by the clobbered register.
-This used to statically track
+This drives a state machine in
-#   which registers are equal to which accumulator, informing
+#   the emitter that conservatively knows when accumulator or registers
-#   conditional constructs with =~.
+#   contain the same value.
+This informs conditional constructs.
 # * Clobbering annotations %{!...} documents additional clobbered
 #   registers beyond those implied by the nonterminal.
 #   Inside the braces, letter A, L, and F indicate that vAC, LAC,